 Paying too much

 Don’t buy more laptop than you can afford.
-Chances are good that is a laptop strains your budget, it has something that you don’t need.
-The topline Macbook Pro from Apple costs $2,500.
-Realistically, that’s more computer than most people need – and the least expensive Pro is only $1,300.
+Chances are good that if a laptop strains your budget, it has something that you don’t need.
+The top-of-the-line Macbook Pro from Apple costs $2,500.
+Realistically, that’s more computer than most people need — and the least expensive Pro is only $1,300.
 That’s over a thousand dollars that you may be tempted to spend just because something is shiner and has higher numbers, but not because you need it.
 Don’t let marketing fool you into paying too much.

 The good news is there are more options than ever on the market these days.
 Hybrid tablets have begun to come into their own, ultrabooks are falling in price, and it’s generally a good time to look for laptops.